SuttonNet

 Webhosting, Cancel Culture and Christ

-A strange name for an article about what clients want on their webpages,and what we as webhosts might refuse to host.
+A strange name for an article about what clients post on their websites and what we as webhosts might refuse to host.

-Let's start with a declaration about the Suttons' stance on free speech, freedom of thought and wokery.
+Let's start with a declaration about our stance on free speech, freedom of thought and wokery.

-SuttonNet and the Suttons are irrevocably opposed to unwarranted, overbearing interference of technocrats, corporations, government, bureaucracy, academia, self-appointed experts, powermongers or anyone else in the lives, minds and freedoms of other people.
+Bizazz Pty Ltd and its owners are irrevocably opposed to unwarranted, overbearing interference of technocrats, corporations, government, bureaucracy, academia, media, self-appointed experts, powermongers or anyone else in the lives, minds and freedoms of other people.

 We are disgusted by cancelling, victimhood parades, manipulation, snowflakery and political correctness.
-We abhor how some presume to redefine our language, like a corps of Humpty Dumpties:
+We abhor how institutions, self-acclaimed influencers & pressure groups assume the right to redefine our language, like a flock of Humpty Dumpties:

 'When I use a word,' Humpty Dumpty said in rather a scornful tone, 'it means just what I choose it to mean - neither more nor less.'